 What is the key ingredient for high-quality education?
 Low teacher-to-child ratios and low group sizes.
 Why is that important?
 The teachers are able to know each child on an individual level.
 Teachers track their children’s development in each domain of growth: cognitive, language, physical, social, and emotional.
 As such, they create individualized curricula and classroom experiences accordingly to stretch their knowledge and learning.
 Teachers can provide individual social and emotional support during conflict resolution (acknowledging feelings, sharing, taking turns, and more.)
 Our classrooms are cheerful, calm, and full of children enthusiastically exploring with ample room and materials.

 Our tuition rates may be slightly higher than other programs due to our low ratios, and the benefits are tangible.
 FUMP is a high-quality program based on the preschool-aged child’s unique interests, needs, and abilities.
-At FUMP, we place children’s needs first, most especially the need for connection with their teachers and their peers in an optimal learning setting.
+At FUMP, we place children’s needs first, especially the need for connection with their teachers and peers in an optimal learning setting.

 Age Group Experiences

 Our primary concern is loving, responsive care for infants and young toddlers.
 There are many routines but few schedules.
-Each child’s needs for comfort, stimulation, nourishment, and sleep are met as they are manifested.
+Each child’s needs for comfort, stimulation, nourishment, and sleep are met as they are presented.
 The environment is arranged to allow for individual growth and to encourage exploration.
 Parents are given written daily notes about their child’s day at preschool.